Andrew-D-Wilson/Standard-Logic-App-APIM-Backend/README.md

    1. Deploy an APIM Instance into Azure
       1. Update the [APIM Instance Bicep Parameters from their defaults](https://github.com/Andrew-D-Wilson/Standard-Logic-App-APIM-Backend/blob/main/Bicep/API/apimInstance.azuredeploy.bicepparam)
       2. Build both the [Bicep Template](https://github.com/Andrew-D-Wilson/Standard-Logic-App-APIM-Backend/blob/main/Bicep/API/apimInstance.azuredeploy.bicep) and [Bicep Parameter File](https://github.com/Andrew-D-Wilson/Standard-Logic-App-APIM-Backend/blob/main/Bicep/API/apimInstance.azuredeploy.bicepparam).
       3. Deploy the APIM Instance Template to Azure.
-You can do this through the Portal using the custom deployment template.
    2. Deploy the APIM API with the recently deployed Logic App as the Backend (Using the created Swagger Definition).
       1. Update the [Logic App APIM API with Swagger Bicep Parameters from their defaults](https://github.com/Andrew-D-Wilson/Standard-Logic-App-APIM-Backend/blob/main/Bicep/API/logicAppStandardApimAPIWithSwagger.azuredeploy.bicepparam)
       2. **If** you moved the generated swagger file, you will need to update the [Bicep Template (line 56)](https://github.com/Andrew-D-Wilson/Standard-Logic-App-APIM-Backend/blob/d968591f6716341e6302ae91e518ed0dc594ff63/Bicep/API/logicAppStandardApimAPIWithSwagger.azuredeploy.bicep#L56) to point to the new location.
       3. Build both the [Bicep Template](https://github.com/Andrew-D-Wilson/Standard-Logic-App-APIM-Backend/blob/main/Bicep/API/logicAppStandardApimAPIWithSwagger.azuredeploy.bicep) and [Bicep Parameter File](https://github.com/Andrew-D-Wilson/Standard-Logic-App-APIM-Backend/blob/main/Bicep/API/logicAppStandardApimAPIWithSwagger.azuredeploy.bicepparam).
       4. Deploy the Logic App APIM API Template to Azure.
-You can do this through the Portal using the custom deployment template.

 You will now be in a position to call your APIM API which will be using the Standard Logic App as its backend.